How Financial Coaching Can Help Worried Workers

-Employees may be worried about everything from a spouse’s unemployment to a drastically reduced retirement account, alongside fears about the medical ramifications and the financial toll of contracting (or having a loved one who contracts) COVID-19.
-Such acute concerns necessitate high-touch, ongoing support such as financial coaching.
+Employees may be worried about everything from a spouse’s unemployment to current news headlines to a drastically reduced retirement account.
+Such concerns necessitate the high-touch, ongoing support that financial coaching can provide.

-Employees who keep to a budget under normal circumstances are ahead of the game but may need to make some adjustments.
-For those who don’t, this could be a good time to get into the habit.
+Employees who keep to a budget –under normal circumstances—are ahead of the game but may need to make some adjustments.
+For those who don’t, now is a good time to get into the habit.
 Here’s how a financial coach can help:

-- Taking inventory.
+- Taking Inventory.
 A good budget needs to be personalized, reflecting an employee’s current reality, but it should also have flexibility as circumstances change.
-If someone in an employee’s household has experienced a reduction in income, a coach can help the employee build a budget around their new situation and think about how savings may play a role.
+If someone in an employee’s household has experienced a reduction in income, a coach can help them build a budget around their new situation and think about how savings may play a role.

-- Putting technology to use tools.
-There are a variety of tools—from mobile apps and online tracking tools, to more traditional budgeting spreadsheets and journals— that can help consumers stick to a budget.
+- Putting Technology to Use.
+There are a variety of tools—from mobile apps and online tracking tools to more traditional budgeting spreadsheets that can help employees stick to a budget.
 Financial coaches can help workers select the best tools for their situation (including financial wellness tools through work, if available), and help them get into the habit of using them.

-- Supporting financially responsible self-care.
-On top of the stress and uncertainty of the moment, living within a tight budget can lead to feelings of deprivation, which can also take a toll on workers’ mental well-being.
-Working with a financial coach can help employees approach money decisions more mindfully, reducing the financial stress that comes along with them.
+- Supporting Financially Responsible Self-care.
+On top of the stress, living within a tight budget can lead to feelings of deprivation which can also take a toll on workers’ mental well-being.
+Working with a financial coach can help them approach money decisions more mindfully, reducing the financial stress.

-The COVID-19 pandemic has required your workers to make a lot of adjustments—to their schedules, to their work and to their finances.
-With the help of financial coaches, workers can implement some thoughtful changes that can help make a big difference in getting through these times and preparing for the road ahead.
+The past few years have required workers to make a lot of adjustments—to their schedules, to their work and to their finances.
+With the help of financial coaches, your workforce can implement some thoughtful changes that can help make a big difference in preparing for the road ahead.